No Human Being is Illegal: Why use of the term “illegal alien” is inaccurate, offensive, and should be eliminated from our public discourse.

 When one refers to an immigrant as an “illegal alien,” they are using the term as a noun.
 They are effectively saying that the individual, as opposed to any actions that the individual has taken, is illegal.
 The term “illegal alien” implies that a person’s existence is criminal.
 I’m not aware of any other circumstance in our common vernacular where a crime is considered to render the individual – as opposed to the individual’s actions – as being illegal.
 We don’t even refer to our most dangerous and vile criminals as being “illegal.”

-“Illegal alien” is not a legal term.
-An alien is defined as anyone who is not a citizen or national of the United States.
-However, “illegal alien” is not a legal term in the Immigration and Nationality Act.
 For some, the use of the term “illegal alien” is likely based on a misconception that an immigrant’s very presence in the United States is a criminal violation of the law.
 While the act of entering the country without inspection is a federal misdemeanor, and for repeat offenders could be a felony, the status of being present in the United States without a visa is not an ongoing criminal violation.

 In addition, estimates are that almost half of the undocumented aliens in the United States actually entered with lawful status but merely overstayed their visas.
 These aliens have not committed a criminal offense at all.
 Their presence in United States while being out of status is a civil infraction, not a criminal offense.